 My involvement with Cooperative Extension dates back to when I was 5 years old in West Virginia and had my first feeder 4-H calf.
 I continued in 4-H until adulthood.
-In New Jersey, I served as Extension college from 1952-1956.)
+In New Jersey, I served as the Extension agronomist at the college from 1952-1956.
 Therefore, I have been involved with Cooperative Extension for more than 75 years of its 100 years.

 Today I draw on my extension experience and write a column for the local newspaper called "Tips for The Gardener."
 Cooperative Extension has been a lifetime experience!

 I had two different positions in Cooperative Extension.
 First as the Extension agronomist and then as Director.
 As the Extension agronomist it was my job to conduct applied research in field crops and to keep up to date on the research that was being conducted in field crops at all Land-Grant colleges.
 This knowledge was then transferred to the farmer working through the county agricultural agent in each county.

 As Director, I gave leadership to all phases of Cooperative Extension, namely: Agriculture, Home Economics, 4-H Youth Development and Marine Programs.
 As Director, I was responsible for obtaining funds from local, state and national sources and was involved in hiring, guiding and promoting the county and state faculty and the staff at the state level.

 How did your work impact the lives of the clientele you worked with?

 As Director, the competence and wellbeing of the faculty and staff were paramount.
 Competent faculty could then work more effectively with their clientele throughout the state to assist them in improving their lives and wellbeing.

 As Extension Specialist in Field Crops, the improvement of the farmers’ livelihood through more efficient crop production was the major goal.

 What are you most proud of during your Extension career?